 3.5.3 Game Mode.
 Stage 4 Matches will be played in accordance with the official Game esports settings listed at https://www.callofduty.com/mobile/esports/esports-settings..

 3.5.4 Advancement.
-The winning Team of each Regional Playoff will qualify for Stage 5.
+The top ranked Teams of each Regional Playoff will qualify for Stage 5 in accordance with the below:

 3.5.5 Prizing.
 Subject to Section 8 of these Rules, Seventy-Five Thousand U.S. Dollars ($75,000) shall be awarded to Teams based on the results of each Regional Playoff in accordance with the distribution below: